lsst-sqre/gafaelfawr/kube/template/README.md

 then fall back to a version in in docker.
 If you would like to override that.
 You can override with the J2_BIN for with your own executable.

-You can `pip install j2cli` otherwise and it should work too.
+You can `pip install j2cli[yaml]` otherwise and it should work too, but it may try to install an old version of pyyaml.

 # Protecting services